5andeep5sagar/interview-faq/README.md

 24. Tell me about a time you had to handle pressure.
 25. Tell me about a time you had to learn something quickly.
 26. Do you have any questions for me?
+-- On top of my head --
+27. Why this role?
+28. What motivates you?
+29. Strengths & weakness?
+30. Example of how you solved a problem a complex tech problem?
+31. How you manage people conflict of interest?
+32. What were the key challenges in your recent project and how did you over come?
+33. And not forget the famous - tell me about yourself :)